lolipie007/Filter-Service/readme.md

 ### Frontend

-- **React.js** was used to build the frontend due to its component-based architecture, which allows for easy maintenance and scalability.
+- **React.js and Tailwind CSS** was used to build the frontend due to its component-based architecture, which allows for easy maintenance and scalability.
 - **Axios** was used for HTTP requests to communicate with the backend, simplifying asynchronous communication.

 ### Backend